Traffic stalled on Miss. River Bridge from six vehicle crash including 18-wheeler

 BATON ROUGE - Emergency crews are responding to a six vehicle pile up on the East side slope of the Mississippi River Bridge Saturday morning.
 The crash involves six cars and an 18-wheeler.

-So far there is no injures to report.
+So far there are no injures to report.

 Trending News